-\$7

-Organ/tissue transplants (continued) You pay

-Blood or marrow stem cell transplants in randomized and controlled Phase III clinical trials that are sponsored by the National Cancer Institute (NCI) or the National Institutes of Health (NIH), limited to: Coventry Transplant Network: Nothing for inpatient services; all charges over \$1,000,000

-Autologous transplants for: PPO: Nothing for inpatient services; all charges over \$200,000

-chronic myelogenous leukemia Non-PPO: 40% of the Plan's allowance and any

-chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) difference between our allowance and the billed amount; all charges over \$100,000
+Organ/tissue transplants (continued) You pay Blood or marrow stem cell transplants in randomized and controlled Phase III clinical trials that are sponsored by the National Cancer Institute (NCI) or the National Institutes of Health (NIH), limited to: • Autologous transplants for: - chronic myelogenous leukemia - chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) - early stage (indolent or non-advanced) small cell lymphocytic lymphoma - small cell lung cancer - epithelial ovarian cancer - multiple sclerosis - systemic lupus erythematosis - systemic sclerosis - scleroderma - scleroderma - scleroderma - scleroderma-SSc (severe, progressive) - childhood rhabdomyosarcoma - advanced Ewing srcoma - advanced childhood kidney cancers - mantle cell (non-Hodgkins lymphoma) Coventry Transplant Network: Nothing for inpatient services; all charges over \$1,000,000 PPO: Nothing for inpatient services; all charges over \$200,000 Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount; all charges over \$100,000 Not covered: Expenses for services or supplies specifically excluded by the Plan, unless part of a treatment plan approved through the Coventry Transplant Network Donor screening and search expenses after four screened donors, except when approved through the Coventry Transplant Network Travel, lodging and meal expenses not approved by the Plan- Services and supplies for or related to transplants not listed as covered.

-early stage (indolent or non-advanced) small cell lymphocytic lymphoma

-small cell lung cancer

-breast cancer

-epithelial ovarian cancer

-multiple sclerosis

-systemic lupus erythematosis

-systemic sclerosis

-- scleroderma

-scleroderma-SSc (severe, progressive)

-childhood rhabdomyosarcoma

-advanced Ewing srcoma

-advanced childhood kidney cancers

-mantle cell (non-Hodgkins lymphoma)

-Not covered: All charges

-• Expenses for services or supplies specifically excluded by the Plan, unless part of a treatment plan approved through the Coventry Transplant Network

-• Donor screening and search expenses after four screened donors, except when approved through the Coventry Transplant Network

-• Travel, lodging and meal expenses not approved by the Plan-

-• Services and supplies for or related to transplants not listed as covered.
 Related services or supplies include administration of chemotherapy when supported by transplant procedures.

-•

-Anesthesia

-Professional services for the administration of anesthesia in hospital and out of hospital PPO: Nothing for services performed on an inpatient basis or outpatient hospital /ASC; \$15

-copayment when performed in a physician's office

-Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount

-Note: If you use a PPO facility, we pay PPO benefits when you receive services from an anesthesiologist who is not a PPO provider.
+All charges Anesthesia Professional services for the administration of anesthesia in hospital and out of hospital PPO: Nothing for services performed on an inpatient basis or outpatient hospital /ASC; \$15 copayment when performed in a physician's office Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount Note: If you use a PPO facility, we pay PPO benefits when you receive services from an anesthesiologist who is not a PPO provider.
 See Preferred Provider Organization , Section 1, for further details.